 Three periods a week.
 Credit, three semester hours.
 Alternates with English 322.
-Offered in 1944-1945.
+Not offered in 1945-1946.

 325. TWENTIETH CENTURY LITERATURE.

 The main trends in recent literature as found in representative works of a considerable number of British and American writers.
 The novel and the drama are excluded.